Seldon (company)

 Seldon Technologies Limited (commonly referred to as Seldon) is a British technology company founded in 2014, and headquartered in London, England.
-It makes MLOps software for enterprise deployment of machine learning models, and is a primary maintainer and contributor to a number of popular open source repositories such as Seldon Core.
+It makes real-time MLOps and LLMOps for enterprise deployment and monitoring of machine learning models, through its data-centric, modular framework called Core 2.

 History

 Seldon was founded in 2014, and joined the Barclays Techstars Incubator in 2015 to develop tooling for AI, and as of 2020 has deployed more than 1 million machine learning models.
 Seldon is a guest advisor to the UK's All-Party Parliamentary Group for Artificial Intelligence.

 The primary focus of the company is building cloud agnostic Machine Learning (ML) deployment tooling; and has worked in partnership Google, Red Hat, IBM and Amazon Web Services.

 In 2019 they raised a €3 million seed funding round led by Amadeus Capital Partners, along with Global Brain Corporation, Techstars, and other existing investors.

 Raised a £7.1M Series A co-led by AlbionVC and Cambridge Innovation Capital in November 2020.